Sparse Checkpointing for Fast and Reliable MoE Training: Introduction

 {\bf Challenge \#2: Correctness–Efficiency Tension:} Recent MoE-specific checkpointing approaches, like MoC-System~\cite{moc-system}, attempt to reduce checkpoint overhead by snapshotting only a subset of experts per iteration in a round-robin fashion.
 While this lowers the overhead of frequent checkpoints, it compromises correctness: during recovery, experts without recent checkpoints revert to stale parameters, causing token loss and violating synchronous training semantics~\cite{convergence-analysis}.

 \NAME overcomes the correctness–efficiency trade-off with a \emph{sparse-to-dense checkpoint conversion} mechanism (\cref{sec:sparse-to-dense-conversion}).
-Each sparse checkpoint stores full FP32 state for a subset of operators and FP16 state for the rest\footnote{Unless stated otherwise, and following standard practice~\cite{megatron-sc, gopher}, we assume mixed-precision training: FP32 master weights and optimizer states are maintained for numerical stability, while FP16 weights are used for forward and backward computation.
+Each sparse checkpoint stores full FP32 state for a subset of operators and FP16 state for the rest\footnote{Unless stated otherwise, and following standard practice~\cite{megatron-sc, gopher}, we assume mixed-precision training: FP32 (32-bit floating point) master weights and optimizer states ensure numerical stability, while FP16 weights are used for forward and backward computation.
 As we show in~\cref{sec:low-precision-exp}, our techniques are also applicable to low-precision training regimes, including FP8 formats.}.
 During recovery, operators are incrementally restored from FP16 to FP32, with iterations recomputed as needed until a consistent dense checkpoint is reconstructed. \NAME preserves synchronous semantics, maintains accuracy, and retains reproducibility, ensuring no loss of tokens or training progress.

-{\bf Challenge \#3: Global Rollback Scope:} To ensure synchronous semantics, existing checkpointing techniques roll all workers—faulty or not—back to a common checkpoint~\cite{checkfreq, gemini, just-in-time, bytecheckpoint, pccheck}.
+{\bf Challenge \#3: Global Rollback Scope:} To ensure synchronous semantics, existing checkpointing techniques roll back all workers, faulty or not, to a common checkpoint~\cite{checkfreq, gemini, just-in-time, bytecheckpoint, pccheck}.
 This global rollback amplifies recomputation overhead and prolongs recovery, a cost that grows sharply at scale, where a single worker failure can force hundreds of otherwise healthy workers to revert training progress.

 \NAME employs \emph{Upstream Logging} (\cref{sec:upstream-logging}), a targeted recovery mechanism that narrows rollback scope by logging intermediate activations and gradients at pipeline stage boundaries.
 On failure, only the affected data-parallel group rolls back to its most recent sparse checkpoint—typically just a few iterations—and completes \emph{sparse-to-dense conversion} directly from the stored logs.
 This localized recovery shortens recovery time and eliminates the global rollback overhead.